drteeth/elixir-es-cqrs/slides.md

 * Pretty good fit here.
 * Instead of services querying each other, just tail and emit events.
 * Resilient to upstream outages (they have their own cache)
-* Kafka is popular in the space as a distributed log
 * Eventually consistent anyway...

 ???